Raji: An Ancient Epic: Release

 The game was released for Nintendo Switch as a timed exclusive on 18 August 2020.
 It was released on 15 October 2020 for Microsoft Windows via the Steam client and the Epic Games Store, PlayStation 4, and Xbox One.
 A DRM-free version of the game was released on GOG.com on 22 March 2021.
 Raji was added to Xbox Game Pass on 22 July 2021.
 The game was localized for the Japanese market by Teyon Japan and released for PlayStation 4 and Nintendo Switch on 5 August 2021.
+Netflix released it on iOS and Android on 5 April 2023.